arunp77/Machine-Learning/README.md

 | IDE (Integrated Development Environment) | [Jupyter Notebook](jupyter.org) | The Jupyter Notebook is an opensource web application that allows you to create and share documents that contain live code, equations, visualizations, and explanatory text.|

 # Statistics
+* Statistics is the science of collecting, analysing, presenting, and interpreting data.
+* Currently the need to turn the large amounts of data available in many applied fields into useful information has stimulated both theoretical and practical developments in statistics.
+* Data are the facts and figures that are collected, analysed, and summarized for presentation and interpretation.
+* Data may be classified as
+   a) Qualitative
+   b) Quantitative
+* Quantitative data measure either how much or how many of something, and qualitative data provide labels, or names, for categories of like items.
+* Sample survey methods are used to collect data from observational studies, and experimental design methods are used to collect data from experimental studies.
+* The area of descriptive statistics is concerned primarily with methods of presenting and interpreting data using graphs, tables, and numerical summaries.
+Whenever statisticians use data from a sample to make statements about a data, they are performing statistical inference.
+* Estimation and hypothesis testing are procedures used to make statistical inferences.
+* Methods of probability were developed initially for the analysis of gambling games.
+* Probability plays a key role in statistical inference; it is used to provide measures of the quality and precision of the inferences.
+* The statistical inference (अनुमान) are used primarily for single-variable studies, while others, such as regression and correlation analysis, are used to make inferences about relationships among two or more variables.

 ## Descriptive statisctics
+- Descriptive statistics are tabular, graphical, and numerical summaries of data, i.e.,
+    * tabular,
+    * graphics method or
+    * numerical (for example central tendency and variability).
+- Descriptive statistics are brief informational coefficients that summarize a given data set, which can be either a representation of the entire data or a sample of a data.
+- The purpose of descriptive statistics is to facilitate the presentation and interpretation of data.
+- Descriptive statistics consists of three basic categories of measures:
+    1. measures of central tendency: focus on the average or middle values of data sets
+    2. measures of variability (or spread): aid in analysing how dispersed the distribution is for a set of data
+    3. frequency distribution.
+- Measures of central tendency describe the centre of the data set (mean, median, mode).
+- Measures of variability describe the dispersion of the data set (variance, standard deviation).
+- Measures of frequency distribution describe the occurrence of data within the data set (count)

+1. **Tabular methods:**
+    - The most commonly used tabular summary of data for a single variable is a frequency distribution.
+    - A frequency distribution shows the number of data values in each of several nonoverlapping classes.
+    - Another tabular summary, called a relative frequency distribution, shows the fraction, or percentage, of data values in each class.
+    - The most common tabular summary of data for two variables is a cross tabulation, a two-variable analogue of a frequency distribution.
+    - Constructing a frequency distribution for a quantitative variable requires more care in defining the classes and the division points between adjacent classes.
+    - A frequency distribution would show the number of data values in each of these classes, and a relative frequency distribution would show the fraction of data values in each.
+    - A cross tabulation is a two-way table with the rows of the table representing the classes of one variable and the columns of the table representing the classes of another variable.

+2. **Graphical Methods:** A number of graphical methods are available for describing data.
+    - Dot plots.
+    - Histograms.
+    - Box-whisker plots.
+    - Scatter plots.
+    - Bar charts.
+    - Pie charts
+3. **Numerical statistics:** This is broken down into-
+    - Measures of central tendency: include the
+        * mean,
+        * median,
+        * mode,
+        * percentiles
+    - **Measures of variability (spread):** include
+        * standard deviation,
+        * variance,
+        * minimum and maximum variables,
+        * kurtosis, and
+        * skewness.
+    - **Outliers:** Sometimes data for a variable will include one or more values that appear unusually large or small and out of place when compared with the other data values.
+These values are known as outliers and often have been erroneously included in the data set.
+        * The mean and standard deviation are used to identify outliers.
+        * A z-score can be computed for each data value.
+        * With x representing the data value, x̄ the sample mean, and s the sample standard deviation, the z-score is given by

+            $z=\frac{x-\bar{x}}{s}$
+        * The z-score represents the relative position of the data value by indicating the number of standard deviations it is from the mean.
+        *  A rule of thumb is that any value with a z-score less than −3 or greater than +3 should be considered an outlier (i.e. 𝑧<−3,𝑜𝑟 𝑧>+3).

 ## Probability diestributions and hypotehsis testing
+### Probability
+- Probability is a subject that deals with uncertainty.
+- In everyday terminology, probability can be thought of as a numerical measure of the likelihood that a particular event will occur.
+- Probability values are assigned on a scale from 0 to 1, with values near 0 indicating that an event is unlikely to occur and those near 1 indicating that an event is likely to take place.
+- Suppose that an event E can happen in h ways out of a total of n possible equally likely ways.
+Then the probability of occurrence of the event (called its success) is denoted by

+    $p=Pr\{E\}=\frac{h}{n}~~~~~~~~~~~~~~~$ (success probability)
+- The probability of non-occurrence of the event (called its failure) is denoted by

+    $𝑞=1−𝑝 \rightarrow 𝑝+𝑞=1 $

+### Conditional probability; Independent and dependent events:

 ## Linear Regression